 FOXSI-3 press releases

-- National Astronomical Observatory of Japan web release
+National Astronomical Observatory of Japan web release

-- NASA article: NASA-funded Rocket to View Sun with X-Ray Vision
+NASA article: NASA-funded Rocket to View Sun with X-Ray Vision

-- National Astronomical Observatory of Japan web release (in Japanese)
+National Astronomical Observatory of Japan web release (in Japanese)

-- Nagoya University web release (in Japanese)
+Nagoya University web release (in Japanese)

 Kavli Institute for the Physics and Mathematics of the Universe web releases about the launch (in Japanese, in English) and initial data

-- JAXA Institute for Space and Astronautical Sciences web release (in Japanese)
+JAXA Institute for Space and Astronautical Sciences web release (in Japanese)

 September 7, 2018

-Collimators: Our collimators are cylindrical structures that filter photons by directing them through thousands of minute channels.
-This technology will be secured to two of our optics modules to prevent photons traveling from unwanted angles (i.e., ghost rays) from hitting our detectors.
+Collimators are cylindrical structures that filter photons by directing them through thousands of small channels.
+The collimators were 3D-printed by TORAY and fit-checked with a FOXSI optical module.
+X-ray measurements were performed to test their open area performance.
+This technology was secured to two of FOXSI-3's optics modules to prevent photons traveling from unwanted angles (i.e., ghost rays) from hitting our detectors.